sanjoydasjoy/codes/zacademy/quant/numbers.md

    **Example**: 1,458 is divisible by 9 because 1 + 4 + 5 + 8 = 18, and 18 is a multiple of 9.

 ---

+9. **Divisible by 10**: A number is divisible by 10 if it ends in 0.
+10. **Divisible by 11**: Subtract the sum of the digits in odd positions from the sum of the digits in even positions.
+If the result is divisible by 11 (including 0), the number is divisible by 11.
+11. **Divisible by 12**: A number is divisible by 12 if it is divisible by both 3 and 4.
+12. **Divisible by 13**: No simple rule; use division.
+13. **Divisible by 14**: A number is divisible by 14 if it is divisible by both 2 and 7.
+14. **Divisible by 15**: A number is divisible by 15 if it is divisible by both 3 and 5.
+15. **Divisible by 16**: A number is divisible by 16 if its last four digits form a number divisible by 16.
+16. **Divisible by 17**: No simple rule; use division.
+17. **Divisible by 18**: A number is divisible by 18 if it is divisible by both 2 and 9.
+18. **Divisible by 19**: No simple rule; use division.

+For numbers like 13, 17, and 19, there are no widely used simple rules, so division is often the easiest method.